tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: new commands

-- INPROC: big picture goals
+- INPROC: big picture goals / scope
-	- IDEA: research zil code in order to understand how more advanced parsers work
+	- DONE: research zil code in order to understand how more advanced parsers work
+	- DONE: articulate big picture goals
+		- IDEA: enable greate flexibility of words and sentence structure
 		- IDEA: align zil approach with cleesh's object class-based system
-	- INPROC: explicitly exclude low-value options that I don't want to create yet
+		- IDEA: aim for easy game coding - most of the work should be done by cleesh!
+			- IDEA: "good tools make easy things easy and hard things possible"
+	- INPROC: articulate specific features
+		- IDEA: differentiate between verbs and actions
+		- IDEA: embrace the zil notion of syntax to enable natural sentence structure
+		- IDEA: enable multiple adjectives per noun
+		- IDEA: enable synonyms for nouns and verbs
+		- IDEA: enable class-specific verbs (e.g. 'doff')
+		- IDEA: enable errors and mach run perform at do-noun and id-noun level (??)
+		- IDEA: consistent way to deal with pronuns
+		- IDEA: consistent way to deal with plurals
+		- IDEA: enhanced get-what-i-mean
+		- IDEA: deal with curse words
+		- IDEA some tactical fixes
+		- IDEA: a few new cmds
+	- DONE: document zil capabilities that are out of scope to this cleesh update
 		- EX: most multiples (inclulding use of "and")
 		- EX: orphanned ambiguous command completion
 		- EX: "then" and "." as command queue indicators